Does White Ash Mean My Medical Marijuana is Higher Quality?

 In this post, we are going to take a look at the thought behind assessing the quality of your bud based on the color of the ash when you vaporize it, and what it really means.

-While there is some truth to this belief, generally speaking, this is an incomplete explanation of the differing ash colors leftover from cannabis.
+While there is some truth to this belief that white ash means your marijuana is higher-quality, this is an incomplete explanation of the differing ash colors leftover from cannabis.
 In order to better understand where this myth originates from, we'll have to first understand the argument being made on behalf of this belief.

 Why White Ash is Considered Cleaner

-Proponents of this argument propose the following: cannabis that has been properly flushed and/or cured will burn white, or near-white ash.
-Similarly, cannabis that burns a black color is a sign of a plant that has been over-fertilized and/or treated with chemicals.
+Proponents of this argument propose the following: cannabis that has been properly flushed and/or properly dried and cured will burn white, or near-white ash.
+Similarly, cannabis that burns a black color is a sign of uncured marijuana, and a plant that has been over-fertilized and/or treated with chemicals.

 This belief is not a new argument, as the tobacco industry has been studying ash color for a significant period of time.
 Researchers found that, rather than fertilizer treatment altering the ash color, it was the fermentation process, specifically the high concentration of chlorophyll.
 According to Cannabis Business Times, the main takeaway is that white ash forms at high combustion temperatures and is mostly made up of minerals.

 While comparing to relevant industries such as tobacco is helpful in analyzing this belief, there is one dramatic differentiation between "flushing" in general horticulture and the term "flushing" with regards to cannabis cultivation.